Do You Have Questions About Sun Blocking Clothing? I do too, and apparently, we aren’t the only ones.

 It is quickly becoming summer here in central Texas.
 We are in a serious drought and need rain.
 The weather people are predicting more days of near 100* or more.

-When considering the summer league ball games, encourage the coaches to hold practice times after 4 PM.
+When considering the summer league ball games, encourage the coaches to hold practice times after 4 p.m.
 Few coaches can schedule practice times in the early morning for our younger kids.
 They all have jobs and so coaching comes after work.

-Saturday games are often a challenge with the sun getting so hot.
-When your child is practicing or playing, stay for the time your child is there.
-Help the coaches watch for the signs of too much heat with your child, and teammates.
-The coaches are watching, but often little signs will catch the attention of parents quicker.
+Help the coaches watch for the signs of too much heat with your child and teammates.
+The coaches are watching, but often little signs will catch the attention of parents quickly.

 Have water for you and your family during these sessions.
 You need to stay hydrated also, even if you are “just watching.”

-For me, hats, sunglasses, and a loose-fitting long sleeve shirt are important.
+For me, hats, sunglasses, and a loose-fitting long-sleeve shirt are important.

 You need your sunglasses and sun hats.
 Remember a sun blocking shirt.
 It may be after the hotter time of day, but seldom is there any shade.